-Depending on the ForeFlight subscription region, there are up to twelve reserve policies to choose from.
+Depending on your ForeFlight subscription's region, there are up to twelve reserve policies to choose from.
 The table below describes which policies are available per region.

 For an explanation of how reserve fuel amounts are calculated, see Reserve Fuel in the Flights chapter.